johnperry-math/AoC2023/README.md

 In all honestly, I'm not sure why; I didn't have much trouble with it at all.
 I guess it took people a while to work out how to activate `rx`, since it isn't terribly straightforward, but neither is it very difficult.

+## :foot: Day 21: Step Counter

+An elf wants to visit a number of garden plots while walking around.

+1. How many plots is it possible he would visit on Day 64?
+1. Ah, he misspoke:

+      [H]e was reading from a list of his favorite numbers that are both perfect squares and perfect cubes, not his step counter.

+   That's... kind of amusing, much to my surprise.
+   Anyway, "repeat" part 1, but for 26,501,365 steps.

+### Unusual tools

+* Determination
+* Diligence
+* Hard work
+* Patience

+### Experience

+This was **not** easy **at all**, but it was fun!
+I spent nearly the entire time for Part 2 either working things out on pen and paper or writing programs to confirm and correct conjectures.
+I put so much preparation into it that I was not all that surprised when my first submitted answer for Part 2 was correct.

+(But I was still a little surprised.)